Membership

 Additionally,

-• The Secretary serves on the Executive Committee.
+• The President-elect, Secretary, and Treasurer serve on the Executive Committee.

 General Nominating Committee Responsibilities